PixelMister/Pokengine/docs/HowTo_Guides/music-settings.md

     You can optionally set a night version of your track.
 Most places don’t use this, but it can help add atmosphere in key areas.

-!!! note "Night Time Ambience"
+!!! note "Continued Sound Track"

     For interiors within a town (e.g. houses), you should usually use the same music as the town itself - unless it’s a unique location.